Falken224/getdown-maven-plugin/README.md

       |--anotherDependency.jar
 </pre>

-I'm still building features . . . and this is MEGA bare-bones.
-Feedback is welcome, especially as I learn how people are actually structuring their maven projects compared to how they want them structured for Getdown packaging.
-Eventually, the entire **target/getdown** directory will be zipped up and attached as an artifact on the project.

 Currently, the assumption is that there is ONE main project artifact, and that it's a JAR.
-Before long, I'll build in support to handle multi-artifact projects that may or may not be JARs.
+I had intended at one point to build in support to handle multi-artifact projects that may or may not be JARs, but I'm not sure there's much demand, and my time available to devote to this plugin isn't abundant anymore.

+There aren't a ton of features, since this was mostly a learning project.
+This is MEGA bare-bones.
+Feedback is welcome, and I'll incorporate any suggestions I can as I learn how people are actually structuring their maven projects compared to how they want them structured for Getdown packaging.
+However, this is a dormant project . . .
+I'm not actively using it, and with the recent movement toward gradle, I'm not sure there's a huge demand for this project.

+However, please use it, modify it, and let me know what you think!